wkumari/draft-wkumari-dnsop-alt-tld/README.md

    *  non-DNS context: Any other (alternative) namespace.

-   *  pseudo-TLD: A label that appears in a fully-qualified domain name in the position of a TLD, but which is not registered in the global DNS.
+   *  pseudo-TLD: A label that appears in a fully-qualified domain name in the position of a TLD, but which is not part of the global DNS.
       This term is not intended to be pejorative.

-   *  TLD: The last visible label in either a fully-qualified domain name or a name that is qualified relative to the root.
+   *  TLD: See the definition in Section 2 of [RFC8499].

 2. The alt Namespace